g1a/starter/README.md

   - **Dependencies:** A [dependencies.yml](/dependencies.yml) is provided; project must be enabled on [dependencies.io](https://www.dependencies.io/)
   - [Composer test scenarios](https://github.com/g-1-a/composer-test-scenarios) are configured to allow tests to be written for PHPUnit 6, and still use PHPUnit 5 for testing on PHP 5.6.
 Highest/lowest testing is also configured by default.

-After the `composer create-project` completes running, your new project will exist on GitHub, and the first test (with placeholder code) should already be queued to run on Travis.
+After the `composer create-project` completes running, your new project will exist on GitHub, and the first test (with placeholder code) should already be queued to run on Travis (and Appveyor and Scrutinizer, if enabled).
 Run through the list above, customize as needed, enable services that were not automatically configured, and start writing your own code.